djjudas21/photodb-perl/docs/INSTALL.md

 Once the tunnel is established, you should be able to connect to the database on `127.0.0.1:3306` and your connection will be tunnelled.
 Configure PhotoDB in the same way as if the database was local.
 You will need to re-establish the tunnel each time you wish to use PhotoDB.

-### Test the connection

-Test the database connection by running the application with no arguments.
-If you see a help message, then everything is working.
-If you see an error message the database, the config file or any Perl module then something has gone wrong.